 Whitewater is a tiny town located in the state of California.
 With a population of 984 people and just one neighborhood, Whitewater is the 758th largest community in California.
 Whitewater has seen a significant amount of newer housing growth in recent years.
 Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
 This seems to be the case in Whitewater, where the median household income is $76,974.00.

-Whitewater is a blue-collar town, with 35.21% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Whitewater, you'll notice that it is more blue-collar than most other communities in America.
+35.21% of Whitewater’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Whitewater is a town of sales and office workers, construction workers and builders, and service providers.
 There are especially a lot of people living in Whitewater who work in sales jobs (21.05%), healthcare suport services (11.25%), and management occupations (10.71%).

-A relatively large number of people in Whitewater telecommute to their jobs.
-Overall, about 16.15% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 16.15% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 As is often the case in a small town, Whitewater doesn't have a public transportation system that people use for their commute.